Amsterdam Photo Tours | Discover the Secrets of Amsterdam

 Making photos between 17:00 and 23:00

-This time slot will definitely give you the best light and variation as well.
-The golden hour and sunset and enjoying slow descent into the dark night.
+This time slot will give you the best light and variation as well.
+The golden hour and sunset and enjoying slow descent into the night.
 The canals are romantically lit with thousands of lights adorning the many bridges.

 What camera should I bring?

 Every camera is welcome because I believe there are no bad cameras anymore.
 Smartphones’ or Ipads are great tools and fun to shoot.
 And if you prefer, we can shoot traditional analoge film-based photos.
 We can help you choose a great editor app as well to fine-tune your shots.

 Sure, cameras like Nikon-Canon-Fuji- Sony-Panasonic or Leica are all good to go with an excellent lens.
 Also, powerful bridge cameras are fantastic to shoot with.

 The bottom line for any photographer is to be there and focus in the first place.

 Yes, Amsterdam is a real city, and you have to be on your mark and use common sense like in any big city these days.
 Generally, its all clear and all you meet are friendly folks.
 With me, you are safer, we speak the language and know who is who in most cases.
 Be street smart and smile, and you will have people smiling back at you.
 Move around with absolute confidence.
 Since we are out looking and observing, you can see things coming from miles away.
 Night tours are safe too, yes also in the red-light district, where there is a lot of social control and surveillance.